 The device can be controlled remotely via MQTT using console commands.
-A list of all commands can be found in the Console set chapter.
-Depending on the topic, the commands are accepted in different formats.
+A list of all commands can be found in the Console that compands are accepted in different formats.

 As default the execution of commands is not allowed, but must be enabled in the MQTT configuration! ("Permit CLI commands")